Oxygène 3: Artwork

 The album cover features a 3D model that recreates the original Michel Granger design used for the 1976 album.
-For the cover, Jarre asked Granger for permission to make a model based in his artwork, but from another angle.
-According Jarre the artwork is "an ecological warning signal, dark and surreal, evoking both outer space and that of our vital living space."
-He also added that "become inseparable from the music."
+For the cover, Jarre asked Granger for permission to make a model based on his artwork, but from another angle.
+According to Jarre the artwork is "an ecological warning signal, dark and surreal, evoking both outer space and that of our vital living space."
+He also added that it had "become inseparable from the music."

 Release

-Oxygène 3 was released in December 2, 2016 on Sony and Columbia labels, celebrating the 40th anniversary of the original Oxygène album.
+Oxygène 3 was released on December 2, 2016, on Sony and Columbia labels, celebrating the 40th anniversary of the original Oxygène album.
 The album's first single was "Oxygene (Part 17)" and had a music video that combined live footage from the "Electronic World Tour" with "truly otherworldly" clips.
 It was released as a standalone album on digital download, CD, and LP, as well as in the Oxygène Trilogy package that brings together the three volumes of the Oxygène series and contains a coffee-table book.